You are at: Home » Bitcoin » Loan Sites

 1. What is Bitcoin Lending?

-Bitcoin lending is the process of taking out a loan in fiat (USD, EUR, GBP, AUD, etc.) while putting your Bitcoin as collateral against the loan.
+Bitcoin lending is the process of taking out a loan in fiat (USD, EUR, AUD, etc.) while putting your Bitcoin as collateral against the loan.

 Many people want to keep their cryptocurrencies as a long-term investment (also known as hodling).
 However, they still require cash for rent, starting a business, a vacation, or a variety of other reasons.